|The wooden fence atop the mansard roof hides a garden -- photo by Alice Lum|

 |photo by Alice Lum|

-The charming little studio building at No. 249-1/2 East 13th Street remains unchanged over a century after it was built.
+At some point in the 20th century, the building was converted to a residence.
+At the time, the wide carriage bay, once used to bring in stone blocks and then remove massive sculptures, was bricked closed.
+Otherwise, on the exterior the charming little studio building at 249-1/2 East 13th Street remains little changed over a century after it was built.
 Inside, during its early years, some of the nation’s most remarkable marble and bronze architectural statuary came to be.

 How could I have missed this one?
 A tad motley and ill-proportioned, but delightful nonetheless.ReplyDelete

 A wonderful and historic survivor.
 Love Karl Bitter's work.ReplyDelete

 Just walked by this morning....adorableReplyDelete

 What Avenues is it between?Delete